History Timeline

 2006 – Textron sells Steiner in August of this year to Commercial Grounds Care Inc of Southampton, Pennsylvania.

-The shed behind the Machine Shop were so many Steiner's were repaired is seen in it's last days here in 2006 in that capacity.
+The shed behind the Machine Shop where so many Steiner's were repaired is seen in it's last days here in 2006 in that capacity.
 This shed is now Ramon's hydraulic area.

 2007 – Kreider Four Seasons Equipment, Inc. of Harrisonburg, Virginia opens its doors on Route 42, just on the north end of town.